Lyptik/myOSconfig/README.md

 myOSconfig
 ==========

-Configs :: settings :: tools for an improved OSX / Linux experience
+Script, config and tools for an improved OSX/Linux experience

-## Setup

-Make symbolic link to the config files stored in your cloned/forked repo